coleenquadros/configuration/README.md

 ### Add a Grafana Dashboard

-1. Open the Playground dashboard and follow the documentation there.

-2. Export the graph from Grafana as JSON
+1. Add manually your dashboard following [these instructions](/docs/app-sre/monitoring.md#Addingdashboards)

-3. Add the graph json to `/resources/observability/grafana/`.
+1. Add the graph json to `/resources/observability/grafana/`.
 Please follow the naming convention

-4. Add the graph to the resources list at `/data/services/observability/namespaces/app-sre-observability-ENV.yml` (ENV being either production or stage)
+1. Add the graph to the resources list at `/data/services/observability/namespaces/app-sre-observability-ENV.yml`, `ENV` being both production AND stage.
+It is mandatory that both environments are added or one of the deployments will eventually fail.

-5. Wait for the configmap has been merged and applied to the cluster(s)
+1. Wait for the configmap has been merged and applied to the cluster(s)

-6. Add the configmap as a volume and volumeMount to the grafana pod template in [the app-sre-observability repo](https://gitlab.cee.redhat.com/service/app-sre-observability/).
+1. Add the configmap as a volume and volumeMount to the grafana pod template in [the app-sre-observability repo](https://gitlab.cee.redhat.com/service/app-sre-observability/).
 An example of the changes can be found [here](https://gitlab.cee.redhat.com/service/app-sre-observability/commit/0bee8c95be4a27121e6b1ff82a75a2e01901a8f4)

-7. Once the template changes are merged, the saas file hash for the grafana service need to be bumped so the changes are deployed.
+1. Once the template changes are merged, the saas file hash for the grafana service need to be bumped so the changes are deployed.
 This can be done in [saas-grafana](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/observability/cicd/saas/saas-grafana.yaml).

 ### Execute a SQL Query on an App Interface controlled RDS instance